March 29, 2025

 Pomona will “fully cooperate” with a congressional committee letter asking for a list of students who have been disciplined for their involvement in divestment protests by April 10, according to a statement published in the Los Angeles Times.

-Pomona College said on March 27 that it would comply with a congressional committee’s request to hand over all disciplinary records related to anti-Zionist “incidents” since Oct.
+Pomona College said on March 27 that it would cooperate with a congressional committee’s request to hand over all disciplinary records related to anti-Zionist incidents since Oct.
 7, 2023.

 The request specifically asks for all documents including email communications related to disciplinary action for the Oct.
 7, 2024 takeover of Carnegie Hall, and for any action related to Starr’s residence.
 Pomona suspended 12 students and banned at least 36 students from its campus after the Carnegie Hall action.
 Undercurrents is not aware of any disciplinary actions related to Starr’s residence.

-The request also asks for “a list of all student disciplinary/conduct cases associated with antisemitic incidents from October 7, 2023,” including “alleged perpetrators” and whether they were involved in previous disciplinary incidents.
+The request also asks for “a list of all student disciplinary/conduct cases associated with antisemitic incidents from October 7, 2023,” including previous disciplinary records of “alleged perpetrators” and email communications related to disciplinary actions.

 The request specifies that, for its purposes, “antisemitic” includes any “incident involving the targeting of … Israel … Zionism, and/or Zionists.”